joshhunt/BungieNetApi/csharp-netcore-modified/docs/Destiny2Api.md

             config.BasePath = "https://www.bungie.net/Platform";
             var apiInstance = new Destiny2Api(config);
-            var characterId = 789;  // long | The Destiny Character ID of the character for whom we're getting collectible detail info. var collectiblePresentationNodeHash = 56;  // int | The hash identifier of the Presentation Node for whom we should return collectible details.
+            var characterId = 789;  // long | The Destiny Character ID of the character for whom we're getting collectible detail info. var collectiblePresentationNodeHash = 789;  // long | The hash identifier of the Presentation Node for whom we should return collectible details.
 Details will only be returned for collectibles that are direct descendants of this node. var destinyMembershipId = 789;  // long | Destiny membership ID of another user.
 You may be denied. var membershipType = 56;  // int | A valid non-BungieNet membership type. var components = new List<int>(); // List<int> | A comma separated list of components to return (as strings or numeric values).
 See the DestinyComponentType enum for valid components to request.
 You must request at least one component to receive results. (optional)